-Before sending your message, you can append a priority message and/or a request reply to your message.
+Before sending your message, you can append a priority status and/or a request reply to your message.

-Appending or Removing a Priority Status to a Text Message
+Appending a Priority Status to a Text Message

-Note: The Priority Message icon on a message does not imply that the message gets higher priority over the other messages when it is being transmitted.
+Note: The Priority Status icon on a message does not imply that the message gets higher priority over the other messages when it is being transmitted.
 It is just an indication that can be embedded into a message to let the receiver know that the message is important.

-After the outgoing message is composed (see Composing and Sending a New Text Message on page 64 for more information):
+After the outgoing message is composed (see Composing and Sending a New Text Message on page 69 for more information):

-- 1 Press the Menu Select button directly below Optn. - 2 Press the Menu Select button directly below Impt.
-The priority status icon appears beside the normal message icon on the label bar. - 3 Press the Menu Select button directly below Impt again.
-The priority status icon and the normal message icon disappear from the label bar.
+- 1 Press the Menu Select button directly below Options. - 2 → or ✓ to Mark Important and press the Menu Select button directly below Select to indicate the message as important. - 3 The priority status icon appears beside the normal message icon on the label bar.